-The Fund seeks daily investment results, before fees and expenses, of 300% of the performance of the FTSE China 50 Index.
-The Fund seeks daily leveraged investment results and does not seek to achieve its stated investment objective over a period of time greater than one day.
+The Fund seeks daily investment results, before fees and expenses, of 300% of the inverse (or opposite) of the performance of the FTSE China 50 Index.
+The Fund seeks daily inverse leveraged investment results and does not seek to achieve its stated investment objective over a period of time greater than one day.
 The Fund is different and much riskier than most exchange-traded funds.

-The Fund is designed to be utilized only by knowledgeable investors who understand the potential consequences of seeking daily leveraged investment results, understand the risks associated with the use of leverage and are willing to monitor their portfolios frequently.
-The Fund seeks daily leveraged investment results relative to the Index and is different and riskier than similarly benchmarked exchangetraded funds that do not use leverage.
-Therefore, the Fund is not intended to be used by, and is not appropriate for, investors who do not intend to actively monitor and manage their portfolios.
+The Fund is designed to be utilized only by knowledgeable investors who understand the potential consequences of seeking daily inverse leveraged investment results, understand the risks associated with shorting and the use of leverage and are willing to monitor their portfolios frequently.
+The Fund seeks daily leveraged investment results relative to the Index and is different and riskier than similarly benchmarked exchange-traded funds that do not use leverage, Therefore, the Fund is not intended to be used by, and is not appropriate for, investors who do not intend to actively monitor and manage their portfolios.